Simple notifications with React

 users will have to manually dismiss the notifications.
 You can

-read more about prefers-reduced-motion
+read more about prefers-reduced-motion in the article

 prefers-reduced-motion: Sometimes less movement is more.